-Actinic keratosis, also known as “sun spots”, are rough, scalp, dry patches that appear on the skin as a result of excessive exposure to UV light from the sun or from tanning beds.
+Actinic keratosis, also known as “sun spots”, are rough, dry patches that appear on the skin as a result of excessive exposure to UV light from the sun or from tanning beds.
 As such, they tend to appear most commonly in areas of the skin that receive the most sunlight exposure, such as the face, neck, chest, and scalp.

 Acne is a very common skin condition that causes inflammation, blemishes, and pimples on the skin.
 They occur when sebum, produced by the sebaceous glands in the skin, clogs the hair follicles.
 These breakouts commonly occur on the face, back, and chest.

 Levulan Photodynamic Therapy is a great solution in the treatment of both actinic keratosis, acne, as well as pre-cancerous lesions.
 It has the ability to target redness and eliminate bacteria, destroying damaged skin cells and restoring healthy skin in tone and texture.